quantmonster/quantmonster.github.io/_posts/2022-09-17-modeling-tips.md

 If your model exists within a very complex system, then no matter how hard you try, unit tests won't cover all the possible edge cases.
 So, validation becomes very important.

-There are two general categories of validation that I've found useful:
+There are two general categories of validation that I've found to be useful:

 <ul>
 <li><i>Immediate validation:</i> validating the model's internal perceptions and decisions at the moment that they occur.</li>